Branched Multi-Task Networks: Deciding What Layers To Share: Related work

 In hard parameter sharing, the parameter set is divided into shared and task-specific parameters.
-MTL models using hard parameter sharing are often based on a generic framework with a shared off-the-shelf encoder, followed by task-specific decoder networks~\citep{neven2017fast,kendall2018multi,chen2018gradnorm,sener2018multi}.
-Multilinear relationship networks~\citep{long2017learning} extend this framework by placing tensor normal priors on the parameter set of the fully connected layers. \citet{guo2018dynamic} proposed the construction of a hierarchical network, which predicts increasingly difficult tasks at deeper layers.
+MTL models using hard parameter sharing are often based on a generic framework with a shared off-the-shelf encoder, followed by task-specific decoder networks~\cite{neven2017fast,kendall2018multi,chen2018gradnorm,sener2018multi}.
+Multilinear relationship networks~\cite{long2017learning} extend this framework by placing tensor normal priors on the parameter set of the fully connected layers. \cite{guo2018dynamic} proposed the construction of a hierarchical network, which predicts increasingly difficult tasks at deeper layers.
 A limitation of the aforementioned approaches is that the branching points are determined ad hoc, which can easily lead to negative transfer if the predefined task groupings are suboptimal.
 In contrast, in our branched multi-task networks, the degree of layer sharing is automatically determined in a principled way, based on task affinities.

-Our work bears some similarity to fully-adaptive feature sharing~\citep{lu2017fully}, which starts from a thin network where tasks initially share all layers, but the final one, and dynamically grows the model in a greedy layer-by-layer fashion.
+Our work bears some similarity to fully-adaptive feature sharing~\cite{lu2017fully} (FAFS), which starts from a thin network where tasks initially share all layers, but the final one, and dynamically grows the model in a greedy layer-by-layer fashion.
 Task groupings, in this case, are decided on the probability of concurrently simple or difficult examples across tasks.
-Differently, (1) our method clusters tasks based on feature affinity scores, rather than example difficulty, which is arguably a better criterion; (2) the tree structure is determined offline using the precalculated affinities for the whole network, and not online in a greedy layer-by-layer fashion, which promotes task groupings that are optimal in a global, rather than local, sense; (3) our approach achieves significantly better results, especially on challenging datasets featuring numerous tasks, like Taskonomy.
+Differently, (1) our method clusters tasks based on feature affinity scores, rather than example difficulty, which is shown to achieve better results for a variety of datasets; (2) the tree structure is determined offline using the precalculated affinities for the whole network, and not online in a greedy layer-by-layer fashion, which promotes task groupings that are optimal in a global, rather than local, sense.